ackerm44/kitchen_cupboard/notes.md

 To-Do:
 -  Nested resource   *Come back to this*
   -- pantry/1/item/3
--  Fix nested new item form, strong params

 ADD ITEM TO PANTRY FORM
--  User can add items to their pantry and put them in a category (nested form)
+-  User can add items to their pantry and put them in a category (nested form) --  Fix nested new item form, strong params
 -  Custom writer for the nested form/category
--  Validations
+  -- Fix custom writer
 -  Form error display